thomasbecker/cassandra-quarkus/CONTRIBUTING.md

 Don't base a pull request onto another one, it's too complicated to follow two branches that evolve at the same time.
 If a ticket depends on another, wait for the first one to be merged.

+If your pull request references an issue, make sure to reference it in its title or in its description.

 If you have to address feedback, avoid rewriting the history (e.g. squashing or amending commits): this makes the reviewers' job harder, because they have to re-read the full diff and figure out where your new changes are.
 Instead, push a new commit on top of the existing history; it will be